ese-unibe-ch/ese2013-team5/README.md

 **What do we need?**

 - A common GitHub commit/merge strategy, PLEASE READ THE INSTRUCTIONS BELOW!!!
+- Common coding standards, suggested is [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) (which is primarily for PHP, but is easily adoptable for Java)
 - Requirements
 - Prototype / Wireframe